 With a tracker mortgage, your monthly repayments will rise and fall as the interest rates do.
 So if the base rate goes up, your payments go up.
 If interest rates go down, so will your payments.
 You’ll need to consider how you’ll budget for increases in mortgage payments – your broker can help you with this.

-Discounted rate mortgages (variable)
+Variable mortgages: Discounted rate mortgages

-The ‘true cost’ of a mortgage
+The total cost of a mortgage